 Measuring at slightly over 8 mm tip of mandibles (closed) to tip of gaster, this is the largest of this genus document in this site.
 The mandibles are also significantly thicker than most members of this genus.
 You can view more images of this species in the Trapjaw Ants post.

 This species looks quite similar to Coptotermes curvignathus but is slightly larger making it the largest species (encountered so far by me) of this genus.
 The head of the worker is slightly yellowish as opposed to those of all the other species documented in this blog where the worker's head is white.
-Aside from the head the workers beside from being larger at around 6 mm is also atypical of this species (from a macro perspective).
+Aside from the head the workers from being larger at around 6 mm is also atypical of this genus (from a macro perspective).

 Another species from the Capritermes complex.
 In this species the soldiers have longer heads (i.e. length to width ratio) and measure around 9 millimeters.